 EPA News about Mercury, 2008 - Present

-- the international commitments of the United States under the Minamata Convention and
+- International commitments of the United States under the Minamata Convention; and

 - EPA's domestic efforts to reduce the production and use of products and certain processes that contain mercury.

-September 2014.
-Issuance of a report entitled Mercury Emissions Capture Efficiency with Activated Carbon Injection at a Russian Coal-Fired Thermal Power Plant (PDF) Exit
+September 2014 - Issuance of a report entitled Mercury Emissions Capture Efficiency with Activated Carbon Injection at a Russian Coal-Fired Thermal Power Plant

 The report describes the results of an EPA-led project, conducted over several years in collaboration with various Russian institutes, the United Nations Environmental Programme (UNEP) and the Swedish Environmental Institute, to demonstrate mercury emission control efficiencies of activated carbon injection technologies at a Russian coal-fired power plant.
 In addition, the report provides the testing results of the leaching potential of the associated waste residues (assuming their disposal in a landfill).

 June 2014.
 EPA and FDA Advice about Eating Fish: Availability of Draft Update - EPA and FDA have released for review and comment an update to the 2004 advice contained in their jointly released document entitled “What You Need to Know about Mercury in Fish and Shellfish.”
 The proposed update makes the advice consistent with the Dietary Guidelines for Americans 2010.
 The update also contains additional information for those who want to understand the advice in greater detail.

 - Fish: What Pregnant Women and Parents Should Know—draft advice on fish consumption, and supplemental questions and answers about the draft advice (FDA.gov)

 - June 9, 2014 press release